archetype-themes/plugin-theme-component/docs/Sections-and-Snippets.md

 **Keep It Simple**

 Here we have a more complete component.
-It has a `locales` folder, using the new Archie multilingual approach.
+It has `locales.json` and `locales.schema.json` files using the new Archie multilingual approach.
 It also has an optional `assets` folder.
 You can use it to store your component's assets, such as images, fonts, etc.

 ```shell
 .